Ricky Wright

 Joseph Bucci

-Bucci has more than 20 years of law enforcement experience and began his career in law enforcement with the Green Cove Springs Police Department.
-In 2000 he joined the Clay County Sheriff’s Office.
-Bucci has a degree in criminal justice from Columbia College.
+Director Bucci has more than 20 years of law enforcement experience and began his career in law enforcement with the Green Cove Springs Police Department.
+In 2000, he joined the Clay County Sheriff’s Office.
+Director Bucci has a degree in criminal justice from Columbia College.
 He graduated from the FBI National Academy #249 in 2012.
-Bucci volunteers at high school ministry at church and is on the board of directors for Clay Electric Operation Round Up.
-He has served as chief for the past 10 years.
-Bucci has been the chief of Detectives, Patrol, Logistics, Human Resources, and Training and Professional Oversight.
+He volunteers in the high school ministry at church and is on the board of directors for Clay Electric Operation Round Up.
+Director Bucci’s previous assignments include Chief of Detectives, Patrol, Logistics, Human Resources, and Training and Professional Oversight.

 Patrick Golemme

-Golemme has more than 30 years of law enforcement experience, with 25 of those years served at the CCSO.
-He has experience in patrol, detectives, school resource, and community affairs.
-Golemme was the Crisis Negotiations Team Commander, and is currently the leader of the Critical Incident and Stress Management Team (CISM).
-He has previously served as the Chief of Community Affairs, the Chief of Detectives, and the Chief of Patrol.
+Director Golemme has more than 33 years of law enforcement service, with 28 of those years with CCSO.
+He has experience in Patrol, Detectives, Traffic, School Resource, and Community Affairs.
+Director Golemme was the Crisis Negotiations Team Commander and the Critical Incident and Stress Management Team (CISM) leader.
+He has previously served as the Chief of Services, Chief of Detectives, Chief of Community Affairs, and Chief of Patrol.

 Scott Moreland

-Moreland has been with the Clay County Sheriff’s Office since 1998 where he started in Corrections.
-He has served in various leadership positions including Patrol, Investigations and Special Operations.
-Moreland has served as the SWAT and Dive Commander for the agency.
-He has a Bachelor’s Degree in Business Administration from Fairmont State College.
-Moreland has completed several leadership courses, including the FBI-LEEDA Trilogy; Supervisor Leadership Institute, Command Leadership Institute, and Executive Leadership Institute.
+Chief Moreland has been with the Clay County Sheriff’s Office since 1998, where he began his career in Corrections.
+He has served in various leadership positions, including Patrol, Investigations, and Special Operations.
+Chief Moreland has served as the SWAT and Dive Commander for the agency.
+He has a Bachelor’s Degree in Business Administration from Fairmont State College, and has completed several leadership courses, including the FBI-LEEDA Trilogy; Supervisor Leadership Institute, Command Leadership Institute, and Executive Leadership Institute.

 Baylor Alexander